 Next, open the Data Analysis Panel for the bar chart and drag the Product hierarchy to the COLUMNS field.
 This will generate a chart series for each Product value plus an additional series which displays the grand total for each row or data point.
 Also, the (All) value turns into a cluster of total values, each representing the grand total for a specific Product.

 Comparison of values in the above chart may be difficult because the total values are so much larger than the rest.
 You can improve the situation by hiding the total that is displayed at each cluster using the metric set's settings.

 To do this, open the Data Analysis Panel for the bar chart and click the Edit button at the top.
 In the Metric Set Configuration dialog, set Shown Totals to Rows.
 (In a full screen metric set, you can also find Shown Totals in the toolbar.)

 The overall total value and the grand total for each row (data point) are not displayed anymore, only the grand total for each Product.
 This makes it easier to compare values in the chart.

-3. Show grand total for a pie chart
+3. Show grand total for a pie or waterfall chart

-For a pie chart, uncheck its Hide Grand Total property in order see the grand total value which is displayed at the center of the chart.
+For these charts, uncheck their Hide Grand Total property in the Properties window in order see the grand total value.
+This is displayed at the center of a pie chart, for example.